SJTU-DeepVisionLab/SBM/README.md

 # Star with Bilinear Mapping
-The paper has been accepted by CVPR 2025.
-The code is coming soon.
+The paper has been accepted by CVPR 2025, and the code will be released soon.